patconnole/openc2_companion/README.md

 * **Commands** are sent by Producers to Consumers.
 There can only be ONE Command in a Message.
 * **Responses** are sent by Consumers to Producers.
 There can only be ONE Response in a Message

-Again, notice how we didn't mention anything about Tranfer, Serialization, or even what the Commands are yet?
+Again, notice how we didn't mention anything about Transfer, Serialization, or even what the Commands are yet?
 We also haven't said how many Responses are generated for any Commands.

 # Message: Headers